timetag/timetag.github.io/docs/recipes.rst

 ......
 As explained in the start-stop and correlation recipes, you can adjust a delay if the feature you are interested in is at the edge or outside the histogram area.
 You can do this by opening the “Instrument Designer” for the delay lines ``DL0-2`` and ``DL1-3``.
 The delay lines copy the events on channel 0 (or 1 in case of ``DL1-3``) to a new channel (first argument of the emit function) with a delay specified in the second argument of the ``emit`` function: ``emit(new channel number, delay in ps)``.
 You can adjust the width of the histogram.
 This is done with a combination of the ``bins`` and ``binsize`` variables in the start screen.
-You can use the ``y_max`` variable on the home screen to adjust the desired plot height.
+The y-axis will automatically rescale to accomodate the growing histogram.
 An important adjustment is the speed at which the file is processed.
 This is done by selecting how many events one chunk should have before the program bothers to analyse this chunk.
 Use the variable ``records_per_cut`` on the home screen to adjust this.

-You might want to switch from accumulation mode to “show me only the most recent chunk” mode aka alignment mode.
-For this we would like to implement a button, but so far you have to go to the “Code” panel again and change line 44.
+(note: this will happen automatically soon)

-It should say ``ctxs= ctx1,sum_results=True,iterate_ctxs=True,verbose=False)`` for accumulation mode and ``ctxs= None,sum_results=True,iterate_ctxs=True,verbose=False)`` for alignment mode.
+You might want to switch between accumulating the histogram to showing only the most recent chunk.
+We call these modes accumulation and alignment mode, respectively.
+By default the graph will start accumulating the histogram but a button can switch to alignment mode if desired.
+There is also a button to switch between logarithmic and linear plotting of the y-axis.